Skip to main content

 • Disable Credible: Turn off the extension for this workspace

-• Refresh: Reload projects, connections, and packages
+• Refresh: Reload environments, connections, and packages

 • Select Organization: Choose from your available organizations (auto-selects if you only belong to one)